 Q: Most memorable journey:

 A: I had the opportunity to be one of six crew on an expedition yacht sailing from the tip of South America to the South Magnetic Pole and on to Australia.
-We experienced hurricanes, country sized icebergs and below freezing temperatures, whilst dodging wales and visiting the desolation islands on this epic 80 day sea voyage.
+We experienced hurricanes, country sized icebergs and below freezing temperatures, whilst dodging whales and visiting the desolation islands on this epic 80 day sea voyage.

 Q: Favourite travel advice: